AcademySoftwareFoundation/rez/docs/source/environment.rst

 .. envvar:: REZ_USED_PACKAGES_PATH

-   The package searchpath used for this resolve.
+   The package search-path used for this resolve.

 .. envvar:: REZ_USED_RESOLVE